Dre Campbell Farm

 • It helps prevent soil erosion.

 Continue reading to learn more about companion planting combinations.
-This practice will help you plan and start a thriving garden.
+This practice will help you plan and begin a thriving garden.

 Here is a list of plants that grow well together.